 This tour will run in April 2023, aiming to take advantage of the dry season when travel is at its easiest.
 The tour will run from April 12th to April 19th.

-The cost of this trip is £3,695 per person excl. flights.
+The cost of this trip is £2,895 per person, with a single supplement of £250, excl. flights.
 This includes all meals, accommodation and wildlife-focussed activities.
 Drinks are not included.
-There is no single supplement for this trip.
-To secure a booking, a deposit payment of £1,200 must be paid.
+To secure a booking, a deposit payment of £1,200, plus any single supplement, must be paid.